 Fieger also called on child psychologists to describe Nathaniel Abraham’s mental state.
 The boy, these experts testified, had an IQ of 70, and at the time of the murder, his thought processes were like those of a seven-year-old.
 Fieger tried to prove that Nathaniel lacked the mental capacity to form the intent to kill.
 A prosecution psychologist witness, however, testified to rebut this claim.

 Outside the courtroom, the trial provoked massive public interest.
 The CBS television magazine 60 Minutes profiled the case, and Oakland County Prosecutor David Gorcyca admitted the Michigan social system had failed to help Nathaniel in the past, despite his impaired intelligence and previous brushes with the law.
 Gorcyca said he owed the boy’s mother, Gloria, an apology.
 An upset Mrs. Abraham replied, “Owe me an apology!
 To say the system failed but they still want to try my child as an adult?
 This is ridiculous.”

-Nathaniel Abraham Photos
+Nathaniel Abraham Videos